Jessica Ramos: Metropolitan Park development

-She is opposed to building Metropolitan Park in Flushing Meadows-Corona Park, an integrated resort next to Citi Field with a casino proposed by Mets owner Steve Cohen.
+She is opposed to building Metropolitan Park in Flushing Meadows-Corona Park, an integrated resort next to Citi Field with a casino proposed by New York Mets owner Steven A. Cohen.
 New York state officials announced in April 2022 that they would issue three casino licenses in Downstate New York.
-Following this announcement, in 2023, New York Mets owner Steven A. Cohen proposed a redevelopment of the parking lot west of Citi Field.
+Following this announcement, in 2023, Cohen proposed a redevelopment of the parking lot west of Citi Field.

 In February 2025, the City Planning Commission voted in favor of approving zoning changes which would allow for the project to be built.
 The area is zoned as parkland and zoning changes are needed to allow the project to move forward.
 Neighboring community boards have also voted in favor of the proposed development.
 In March 2025, the New York City Council voted 41–2 to approve the zoning changes.
 Later that month, fellow state senator John Liu announced that he would introduce a bill to reclassify the zoning as commercial space.
 In late April 2025, a State Senate committee voted 4–3 to advance a bill allowing the Willets Point section of the park to be rezoned to permit commercial use.
+Ramos spoke on the Senate floor to oppose the bill, saying that casinos "extract wealth from working class communities.
+They prey on addiction and often displace the very people they claim to uplift."
 In May 2025, the bill passed both chambers of the New York State Legislature.

+In September 2025, the proposal was unanimously approved by the local advisory committee, with the boardmember appointed by Ramos unexpectedly voting for the project.
+Later that year, the New York State Gaming Facility Location Board voted to approve the Metropolitan Park proposal, and subsequently the state Gaming Commission approved issuing the project a commercial casino license. clearing the way for the casino's construction.

 2025 New York City mayoral campaign

 On September 13, 2024, Ramos announced that she would run in the Democratic primary in the 2025 New York City mayoral election, challenging incumbent mayor Eric Adams.
+She called herself "the only candidate in this race that has already worked at City Hall and understands an interagency approach to administrating the city."
 She received support from organized labor, including United Auto Workers Region 9A, Teamsters Local 808, The Chelsea Reformed Democratic Club of New York, and Teamsters Local 804.
 Voting in the primary is done by ranked choice, and on May 29, 2025, the Working Families Party announced its fifth-choice ranked endorsement of Ramos.

 By June 2025, her campaign had struggled to gain traction.
-It did not qualify for matching funds or for the second primary debate; and it had less than $10k cash on hand according to campaign finance reports.
+It did not qualify for matching funds or for the second primary debate, and it had less than $10k cash on hand according to campaign finance reports.
 Politicos New York Playbook PM newsletter reported that the campaign actually had outstanding debts totalling over $250,000 due to a vendor dispute which had not yet been filed with the New York City Campaign Finance Board, which could result in thousands of dollars' worth of fines.